withaknotanh/withaknotanh/README.md

 - Hi, I’m Rebecka Moreno
-- I’m interested in computational astro/physics
+- I’m interested in Computational Astro/Physics
 - I have graduated with a B.S Degree in Physics
 - I am pursuing an M.S Degree is Software Engineering
 - I’m currently learning Object-Oriented Programming using Java and Data Analytics Using Python